 What is consciousness?
 Is it the “self”?
 Is it “me”?
 Basho argues no!

 You are in possession of the one of the universe’s most mysterious objects.
-Your personal copy of this object differs in function only slightly from all the other similar objects in our solar system. [...]
+Your personal copy of this object differs in function only slightly from all the other similar objects in our solar system.
+It [...]

 The Good Man Jesus and the Scoundrel Christ : Book Review